colinkiama/EasyCertInstall/README.md

 # EasyCertInstall
-A C# console program that makes certificate for installation sideloaded UWP apps easy.
+A C# console program that makes it easy to install certificates for sideloaded UWP apps.

 ## Where to get the program:
 You can get the program from here [EasyCertInstall Releases](https://github.com/colinkiama/EasyCertInstall/releases)